oveleon/contao-member-extension-bundle/README.md

     <td>Displays the avatar of member id 123 with a width of 300, a height of 400 and the mode: box</td>
   </tr>
 </table>

 ---

+## Front end modules

+### Memberlist

+Displays activated members in a list

+### Memberreader

+Displays a detail page of a member

+### Avatar / Profile picture

+Displays an avatar of a member.
+If no avatar has been uploaded, the default avatar (or the fallback avatar from the bundle) will be shown

+### Delete Avatar

+A module that can be embedded into a page that adds the possibility to delete the avatar of a member.

+---